 Your content is the foundation of your response efficiency.
 If your content is clearly organized, easily searchable, and continually updated then your content management process will be ready for scale.

 It may be hard to figure out whether your RFP content management process is solid, or in need of a little extra TLC.
 Before addressing the gaps in your process, you need to know what they are.
 This RFP Content Management quiz will help you find out if your RFP content management process is ready for scale.

 An inefficient content management process can create knowledge silos across your team, leave room for copy and paste errors from one document to another, and foster stale content as a consequence of it going unreviewed.
 From the organization of your content library to implementing a content review process, there are a few structural changes that can be made to reverse the effects of a lackluster content management process.

-This resource will help you fill the gaps in your content management process and build one that is ready for scale in 2019 and beyond!
+The following resource will help you fill the gaps in your content management process and build one that is ready for scale in 2019 and beyond!

 “When building out or maintaining your library, be diligent in the types of content you keep in it.
 For example, do not add to your base of answers client-specific questions that will never come up again.
 That will only create more ‘noise’ to weed through when you are looking for the good content that is reusable.”

--Sarah Sinclair | Proposal Manager | Netskope
+Sarah Sinclair | Proposal Manager | Netskope

 Foster A Culture of Collaboration